MochDickyNovaldi/mdickynovaldi.com/README.md

-# 🙂 Welcome to my personal website
+# 🙂 M Dicky Novaldi personal website

 Welcome to my online portfolio!
 Here, you'll explore a collection of projects and achievements that I've passionately worked on.
 Thank you for stopping by!